Progressive Checkerboards for Autoregressive Multiscale Image Generation: Background and Related Work

 \subsection{Parallel Sampling}

 Parallel autoregression (PAR) by \citet{par2025} generates images by sampling in parallel from equal-sized square partitions.
 Their method uses raster order within each partition and no multi-scale sampling, limiting its parallelism to only four groups.
-Our multi-scale checkerboard sampling uses both multi-scale and within-scale conditioning, as well as an efficient ordering that maintains sample balance and spatial diversity at all levels, reducing the number of sequential steps to just 17, while realizing further performance gains.

-More recently, \citet{zhang_locality-aware_2025} use a locality-aware ordering that adds far-away locations while simultaneously growing already-selected regions with adjacent samples, while \citet{randar2025} use random orderings.
-However, the former uses a more complex dynamic evolution to grow out regions, while both methods require additional position probe tokens, extending the overall sequence length.
-We use a simple but effective regular pattern combined with multiscale conditioning, and do not require additional probe tokens.
+More recently, \citet{zhang_locality-aware_2025} use a locality-aware ordering that adds far-away locations while growing already-selected regions with adjacent samples, while \citet{randar2025} use random orderings.
+However, the former uses a more complex dynamic evolution to grow regions, while both methods require additional position probe tokens, extending the overall sequence length.
+We use a simple but effective regular pattern with multiscale conditioning, and do not require probe tokens.

-\citet{yan_gtr_2025} use a two-stage "generation then reconstruction" approach applied in the context of MAR \citep{mar2024} that applies unmasking using diagonal striations, the final stage of which corresponds to a mod 2 checkerboard.
-In contrast to their method, we use a fully balanced progressive checkerboard, along with explicit multiscale conditioning, in the context of direct autoregression instead of masking. xAR \citep{xar2025} uses flow-matching \citep{lipman_flow_2023,liu_flow_2022} to generate large chunks at each AR step.
-They examine a variety of decompositions, including by scale, finding four quadrants best in their case.
-Additional recent works include NAR \citep{nar2025}, which uses different decoder heads for horizontal and vertical conditioning, leading to a striation pattern, and ARPG \citep{arpg2025}, which uses cross-attention for conditioning random-ordered parallel samples with masked models.
+\citet{yan_gtr_2025} use a two-stage ``generation then reconstruction'' approach applied in the context of MAR \citep{mar2024} that applies unmasking using diagonal striations, the final stage of which corresponds to a mod 2 checkerboard.
+In contrast to their method, we use a fully balanced progressive checkerboard, along with explicit multiscale conditioning, in the context of direct autoregression instead of masking.
+Additional recent works include xAR \citep{xar2025}, which uses flow-matching to generate large chunks at each AR step; NAR \citep{nar2025}, which uses horizontal and vertical decoders to condition in striations; and ARPG \citep{arpg2025}, which uses cross-attention to condition random-order samples with masked models.